Ratheesh-Babu-S/Wolfram-Mathamatica-tutorial/24 More from Visualization.md

-# 24  More Forms of
+# 24  More Forms of Visualization

 24.1 Make a plot with lines joining the squares, the cubes and the 4th powers of   integers up to 10